 There is limited research on the potential effects of creatine on polycystic ovary syndrome (PCOS).
-Besides, you won’t find a handful of evidence to suggest that creatine may have some potential benefits for women with PCOS.
+Besides, you won’t find a handful of evidence to suggest that creatine for women may have some potential benefits with PCOS.

 One study found that supplementing with creatine may improve insulin sensitivity and reduce oxidative stress markers in women with PCOS.
 Another study found that creatine may improve muscle mass and strength in women with PCOS.